 Chandler art galleries showcasing local and regional artists and exhibits may be found at the Vision Gallery and the Gallery at CCA.
 Both are located in Downtown Chandler, making it easy to spend part of the day with a meal, a visit to the galleries and a stroll through the historic square which is home to more than 60 pieces of public art.

 Chandler has a dynamic public art program representing its rich, cultural diversity.
 While Downtown Chandler has a large collection of public art, Chandler's vast array of public art is showcased in City buildings, parks and public spaces throughout the community.

 For performing arts, head to the Chandler Center for the Arts offers superb acoustics for viewing a variety of live performances within walking distance to Downtown Chandler's unique restaurants and nightlife.

-Huhugam Heritage Center on the Gila River Museum - a tribal facility for the preservation and display of important cultural artifacts and art, the Huhugam Heritage Center is a climate-controlled repository for prehistoric and historic artifacts, cultural materials and vital records.
-The museum displays these materials to the public, and is a space to exhibit traveling art and history shows.
+Located near Chandler, the Huhugam Heritage Center and situated on the Gila River Museum is a tribal facility for the preservation and display of important cultural artifacts and art.
+The Huhugam Heritage Center is a climate-controlled repository for prehistoric and historic artifacts, cultural materials and vital records.
+The museum displays these materials to the public, and periodic traveling art and history shows.